-Can I prevent/reverse heart disease?
+Can I halt the progression of heart disease?

 How did I get plaque in the first place?

 Plaque is caused by the piling up of LDL “bad” cholesterol and other apoB-containing lipoproteins in the artery walls, resulting in injury and inflammation.

 Collectively, these many damaging forms of cholesterol are known as non-HDL cholesterol.

 But keep in mind that cholesterol is not the only contributor to plaque build-up.
 Other plaque producers include type 2 diabetes and high blood pressure, as well as precursors of these conditions, such as pre-diabetes (a fasting blood glucose of 100 to 125 mg/dL).

 The more of these risk factors you have, the more plaque you likely have, and the more inflamed – and damaged – the inner walls of your arteries become.